seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 *EDMUND is borne off*

-*Re-enter KING LEAR, with CORDELIA dead in his arms; EDGAR, Captain, and others following*
+*Re-enter KING LEAR, with CORDELIA dead in his arms;
+EDGAR, Captain, and others following*

 **KING LEAR**
+Howl, howl, howl, howl!
 O, you are men of stones:
-Had I your tongues and eyes, I'ld use them so
+Had I your tongues and eyes, I'd use them so
 That heaven's vault should crack.
-She's gone for ever!
+She's gone forever!
 I know when one is dead, and when one lives;
 She's dead as earth.
 Lend me a looking-glass;
 If that her breath will mist or stain the stone,
-Why, then she lives.
+Why, then she lives. /

 **KENT**
-Is this the promised end
+/ Is this the promised end?

 **EDGAR**
-Or image of that horror?
+Or image of that horror? /

+**ALBANY**
+/ Fall and cease!

 **KING LEAR**
 This feather stirs; she lives! if it be so,
 It is a chance which does redeem all sorrows
-That ever I have felt.
+That ever I have felt. /

+**KENT**
+*\[Kneeling]*
+/ O my good master!

+**KING LEAR**
 A plague upon you, murderers, traitors all!
-I might have saved her; now she's gone for ever!
+I might have saved her; now she's gone forever!
 Cordelia, Cordelia! stay a little.
 Ha!
 What is't thou say'st?
 Her voice was ever soft,
 Gentle, and low, an excellent thing in woman.